 Timber is the generic name for wood, naturally grown wood can be divided into two categories: hardwood and softwood.

-According to the Nordic Wood Council, hardwood and softwood are broad biological terms used to describe the species of wood.
+According to the Nordic Wood Council, "hardwood and softwood are broad biological terms used to describe the species of wood.
 The terms have nothing to do with the physical hardness of the wood.
-Hardwoods come from broadleaved trees and softwood species from coniferous, evergreen trees.
+Hardwoods come from broadleaved trees and softwoods species from coniferous, evergreen trees".

 Examples of hardwoods are ash; beech; birch; cherry; elm; iroko; mahogany and oak.

-Examples of softwood include Scots Pine, Douglas fir and cedar.
+Examples of softwoods are scotts pine, douglas fir and cedar.